BounceCheckBounceCheck

 The second reason pitches die is that they take too long to say what they want.
 A blogger should know within the first two sentences who you are, why you are writing, and what you are offering.
 Pitches that bury the ask in paragraph three get skimmed and abandoned.
 Strong outreach pitches typically run 3 to 5 sentences for the opening, with the actual proposal living in a second short paragraph.

 There is a third reason that has nothing to do with copy.
-Outreach emails are cold email, and cold email has its own deliverability rules.
-If your sending domain has a thin reputation, no SPF/DKIM/DMARC setup, or a hard-bounce rate that breaches the acceptable threshold for cold email, Gmail and Outlook will quietly route your pitch to spam regardless of how good the copy is.
+Outreach emails are cold email, and cold email has its own deliverability rules — a thin sending-domain reputation, missing authentication, or a hard-bounce rate past the acceptable threshold for cold email will route your pitch to spam regardless of how good the copy is.
+The full deliverability checklist sits in outreach 101.

 The seven parts of a reply-worthy outreach email